 An even simpler way is to get a strong stick or crowbar and make three or four ventilation holes.
 See if you can push right to the bottom, work it around a little, and withdraw it carefully.

 If all goes well, the centre of your heap should start composting rapidly.
 If the process seems sluggish, chances are your heap is lacking in either nitrogen, water, or both.

 If possible, cover your heap with old sacks or horse covers.
-These will help retain heat, keep it from drying out, and prevent your heap getting too wet from rain.
+These will help retain heat, keep it from drying out, and prevent your heap from getting too wet from the rain.

 Correct moisture is critical for success.
 Too much and you run the risk of your heap staying too cool and producing gloop.
 Too little and the whole process will be slowed and, again, you’ll have too little heat.
 If you can pick up a handful and squeeze water out, your heap is too damp.
 If it’s getting too dry, remove your covers and add water.
 Some trial and error will be needed to get it just right.

 By now, your heap will be composting furiously in the centre, with air-breathing microbes working day and night on your behalf.